isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 Vertex normals and triangle normals are important for the shading of triangle mesh.

-First, we draw a sphere without normals
+First, we draw a sphere without normals.

 .. code-block:: python